cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

 Subsetting in R
 ========================================================

-A matrix can be though of two things:
+A matrix can be thought of as two things:

 * A numeric vector: